-Whether you or your loved one just needs help with daily activities or requires specialized dementia care, you’ll find four living options to meet his or her needs at Lombard Place.
+Whether you or your loved one just needs help with daily activities or requires specialized dementia care, you’ll find three living options to meet his or her needs at Lombard Place.
 Spanning the continuum from Assisted Living to Memory Care—and with the unique Transitional Memory Care Program in between—we enable him or her to live as independently as possible, for as long as possible.

 To balance your loved one’s desire for independence and need for assistance, the caring team at Lombard Place provides help with activities of daily living, along with enriching activities, housekeeping and transportation.